More missiles, drones strike Ukraine, alarms keep up fear - KESQ

 Ryabkov said in remarks carried by the state RIA-Novosti news agency that “Russia will be forced to take relevant countermeasures, including asymmetrical ones.”
 He said that although Russia isn’t “interested in a direct clash” with the U.S. and NATO, “We hope that Washington and other Western capitals are aware of the danger of an uncontrollable escalation.”

-Ryabkov’s warning followed Belarusian President Alexander Lukashenko announcing that he and Russian President Vladimir Putin agreed to create a joint “regional grouping of troops” to thwart what Lukashenko claimed was a potential Ukrainian assault on Belarus.
+Ryabkov’s warning followed Belarusian President Alexander Lukashenko announcing that he and Putin agreed to create a joint “regional grouping of troops” to thwart what Lukashenko claimed was a potential Ukrainian assault on Belarus.

 The Ukrainian army general staff said Tuesday it had seen no evidence of troop movements or a buildup of offensive forces in Belarus but warned that Russia could continue to strike “peaceful neighborhoods” and critical infrastructure in Ukraine with missiles.